-" "The company continues to assess the rescheduling of production at the mine, with a view to recovering some of the lost production, during.
+"The company continues to assess the rescheduling of production at the mine, with a view to recovering some of the lost production, during.," it said.

 The statement said at its Obuasi mines; management had suspended the operation of gold processing pending the implementation of a revised water management strategy to reduce contaminants contained in its discharge.

 It said details of the strategy had been submitted to the EPA and the essence of the revised plan was to utilise existing infrastructure for the containment and treatment of water on site.

 The statement said production at the mine would be about 20,000 to 25,000 ounces lower than expected for the second quarter of the year.

 It said with the support and guidance of the EPA, the mine intended to establish additional water holding and treatment facilities progressively over the next 18 months.